HighlanderRobotics/Highlanders-Training/Docs/Architecture/CommandBased.md

 - We prefer making simple Commands with Command factories, or methods in a subsystem that return a Command.
   These methods should be simple interactions like `setTargetExtensionMeters()` or `extendIntake()`.
   Then you can use decorators as described [here](https://docs.wpilib.org/en/stable/docs/software/commandbased/command-compositions.html) to compose the basic Commands into more complex sequences.
-  Generally we make these compositions in `Robot` but you can also make single-Subsystem compositions within that Subsystem.
+  Generally we make these compositions in `Robot` and `Superstructure` but you can also make single-Subsystem compositions within that Subsystem.
   See our code from previous years for examples of this pattern, or talk to a software lead.